As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 TIP: If you live near a beach, you can find quartz there!
 Read this article and find out how to find quartz on the beach:

 Can You Find Quartz on the Beach?
-It Depends How You Look
+It Depends on How You Look

 Amethysts May Show Up in Your Backyard Creek

 The amethyst is one of the most valuable crystals in the quartz family, mainly due to its rich purple coloration.
-Amethyst isn’t the easiest gemstone to find in your backyard, but you might find it in certain conditions.
+Amethyst isn’t the easiest gemstone in your backyard, but you might find it in certain conditions.

 Where Can You Find Amethysts in Your Backyard?